Aida cloth: Characteristics

 Aida cloth is manufactured with various size spaces or holes between the warp and weft to accommodate different thicknesses of yarn.
 These are described by the count.
 For example, a 10-count aida cloth would have 10 squares per linear inch.
 Typical sizes are 7, 10, 11, 12, 14, 16, 18 and 20 count, ranked from the coarsest to the finest count.
-Traditional colours are white and ecru though black, grey, shades of tan and brown and other brighter colors are also available.
+Traditional colours are white and ecru, though black, grey, shades of tan and brown, and other brighter colors are also available.
 Aida cloth is sold in precut sheets or in bolts of 40" - 60" width at most craft stores.

 Aida cloth has a tendency to fray and often needs hemming before use.
 It should never be laundered prior to craft work and tends to contract when the finished item is washed in soap and water.
 Hand washing improves the appearance of finished cross-stitching because Aida cloth naturally contracts in specific areas where it is embroidered.

 Pronunciation

-The consensus from various discussions on rec.crafts.textiles.needlework is that there are two ways to pronounce the word "Aida": either /ɑːˈiːdə/, as in the opera by Verdi, or /ˈeɪdə/.
+The consensus from various discussions on Usenet group rec.crafts.textiles.needlework is that there are two ways to pronounce the word "Aida": either /ɑːˈiːdə/, as in the opera by Verdi, or /ˈeɪdə/.
 Since the name change from Java to Aida occurred not long after Verdi's opera was first performed, there has been some speculation that the cloth was renamed after the opera to take advantage of the opera's publicity.